bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_delete.rst

     iRODS delete request list

-The list provides a button for copying the iRODS path into the clipboard, status information for the requests as well as dropdowns allowing you to either update or delete your requests.
-On the top of the page you can see a *Create Request* link for manual creation.
+The list provides a button for copying the iRODS path into the clipboard, status information for the requests, WebDAV link as well as dropdowns allowing you to either update or delete your requests.
+On the top of the page you can see a *Request Operations* dropdown with *Create Request* link for manual creation of delete requests.

 Manual Request Creation